UlHaqAr/java/README.md

 * PrintNumsUsingRecursion.java : basic program to show how you can print numbers using recursion instead of 'for' loop.
 Also has method for factorial.
+* SortAndInsertionUsingRecursion.java : contains recursive method to 'sort a list of unsorted integers' using recursion.
+Uses another recursion method, to 'insert an integer in a sorted list'.